gazebosim/sdf_tutorials/composition/proposal.md

 **Alternatives Considered for Reference Types**

+It was considered to only allow downwards references or a single upwards reference using the `^` characeter.
+However, there was a lack of a sufficiently motivating example, so this was removed from the proposal.

-It was considered to not permit upwards references and only use downward or absolute references.
+It was also considered to not permit upwards references and only use downward or absolute references.
 This looks a bit better syntactically, but makes the references more dependent on the full context of a file.
 Relative references are more local.